BarryDigby/youth-academy-semII/docs/source/Genomics/introduction.rst

 Each gene provides instructions for a functional product, that is, a molecule needed to perform a job in the cell.
 In many cases, the functional product of a gene is a protein.

-This can be hard to conceptualise.
-Follow the instructions below to load the human genome in a web browser so you can see how genes are interspersed amongst the genome:

-View the human genome
+Visualising the human genome
-#####################

-1. Navigate to the website https://igv.org/app/ in a new tab.

-2. In the dropdown menus, select 'Genome' > 'GRCh38/hg38'.

-3. Select any of the 23 Chromosomes and zoom in to view the biotypes produced by our genome.
-(If you can't see anything, zoom out and navigate left or right).
+#############################

+To help you visualise these functional regions of the human genome, we will use an application called the Integrative Genomics Viewer (IGV) which is a high-performance, easy-to-use, interactive tool for the visual exploration of genomic data.
+Once we have selected the genome to view, an annotation track is automatically loaded in the browser (you may have to zoom in to view it).

-The blue track is known as an annotation track, which marks the start and end coordinates of (known) genes in our DNA.
-The vast majority of functional products listed in the annotation track are proteins, which is the main job of genes - to produce proteins.
+The annotation track marks the start and end coordinates of (known) genes in our DNA.
+The vast majority of functional products listed in the annotation tracks are proteins, which is the main job of genes – to produce proteins.
 Such genes are known as protein-coding genes.

-Genes can code for additional molecules such as tranfer RNAs and ribosomal RNAs which we will come across in the following sections.
+1. Navigate to the IGV application using a web browser: `https://igv.org/app/<https://igv.org/app/>`_.

+2. Select the ``Genome`` tab and select ``Human (GRCh38/hg38)`` which is the most current version of the human genome.

+3. In the search bar, you can enter the specific coordinates of a gene, or the gene name.
+Enter ``PTEN`` to view the PTEN gene which is located at ``chr10:87,862,624-87,972,930``.

+4. You will notice that there are two blue lines representing PTEN.
+These are two isoforms of the PTEN gene.
+This means that the PTEN gene can produce two proteins of similar function – but they will differ slightly in composition.

+5. Google the PTEN gene – you will discover it is a very important gene in our genome!

 Central Dogma
 -------------